Multipolar exchange interaction and complex order in insulating lanthanides: Intersite interactions

-where $\mu_0$ is the vacuum magnetic permeability, $r_{ij}$ is the length between the sites $i$ and $j$, and $\bm{e}_{ij} = (\bm{r}_j - \bm{r}_i)/r_{ij}$.
-The irreducible tensor form of Eq. (\ref{Eq:Hdip}) is obtained by expanding the magnetic dipole operator by irreducible tensors.
-The dipole operators may have higher order rank terms than the 1st one in materials, while the 1st rank term is the strongest within the framework of the unique definition of pseudospin \cite{Chibotaru2008, Chibotaru2012, Chibotaru2013}.
+where $\mu_0$ is the vacuum magnetic permeability, $r_{ij}$ is the length between the sites $i$ and $j$, and $\bm{e}_{ij} = (\bm{r}_i - \bm{r}_j)/r_{ij}$.
+The irreducible tensor form of Eq. (\ref{Eq:Hdip}) is obtained by simply expanding the magnetic dipole moment operator by irreducible tensors $\hat{T}_{kq}$ (\ref{Eq:Tkq}).
+The magnetic dipole moment operators may have higher order rank terms than the 1st one in materials, while the 1st rank term is dominant.

-In order to evaluate the magnitude of the magnetic dipolar interaction, it is convenient to split the physical quantities into the dimensionless operator/parameter part and constants including the unit.
+In order to evaluate the magnitude of the magnetic dipolar interaction, it is convenient to split the physical quantities into the dimensionless operator/parameter part and the constants including the unit.
 The displacement and magnetic moments are expressed in the atomic unit (Bohr, $a_0$) and Bohr magneton ($\mu_\text{B}$) as